Search the best hotels in Udaipur

 A love story in itself, Udaipur commands a romance unmatched by any other Rajasthani city, or anywhere else in India for that matter.
-Domed white marble palaces and winding lanes with every possibility at the end; cobalt lakes and verdant landscaped gardens: it is no wonder Udaipur is India’s number one spot to honeymoon.
-Our pick of the best places to stay in Udaipur are steeped in its history and ambiance.
+Domed white marble palaces and winding lanes with every possibility at the end.
+Cobalt lakes and verdant landscaped gardens, it is no wonder Udaipur is India’s number one spot to honeymoon.
+Our pick of the best places to stay in Udaipur are steeped in history and ambiance.

-Surrounding Lake Pichola it is silhouetted by the verdant Aravalli hills, providing a dramatic backdrop to this majestic city.
+Surrounding Lake Pichola the city is silhouetted by the verdant Aravalli hills, providing a dramatic backdrop.
 Udaipur is glamorous, cultural, easy going and archaic in equal measure.
-It provides an insight into traditional India, whilst heralding modern times.
+It provides an insight into traditional India whilst heralding modern times.

-The iconic Lake Palace and City Palace are Udaipur’s landmarks and draw visitors from around the world.
-Whilst the romance might have worn thin around these edifices (as almost every building is either a hotel, travel agent, shop or mediocre restaurant), step away from the backpacker’s epicentre and you'll find yourself in a world of charming haveli properties, ancient temples and heterogeneous bazaars.
+The iconic Lake Palace and City Palace are Udaipur’s major landmarks and draw visitors from around the world.
+Whilst the romance might have worn thin around about these edifices (as almost every building is either a hotel, travel agent, shop or mediocre restaurant), step away from the backpacker’s epicentre and you'll find yourself in a world of charming haveli properties, ancient temples and diverse bazaars.

 Founded by the Maharaja Udai Singh in 1567, Udaipur became a centre for a specialised art form known as Mughal miniatures.
 A selection of these can be viewed at the City Palace.
 This penchant for design can be seen in the intricate latticework and coloured glass windows ubiquitous throughout the city.